2019 floods: The latest road closures in Ottawa, Gatineau and beyond

 Roads are likely to remain flooded through the week

 Rising waters have closed or reduced the capacity of several streets and highways in the Ottawa-Gatineau area.

 Here's a list of some of the roads affected by flooding as of 7 a.m.
 Sunday.

 Officials are warning people to take care when driving through any standing or moving water as conditions can change rapidly.

 Road closures in Ottawa

-The Sir John A. Macdonald Parkway is being closed intermittently westbound from Slidell Street to Parkdale Avenue, and east of Woodroffe Avenue.
+The Sir John A. Macdonald Parkway is closed westbound from Slidell Street to Parkdale Avenue, and westbound east of Woodroffe Avenue.

 The Chaudière Bridge between Ottawa and Gatineau is closed to all traffic until further notice.
 Traffic control devices are at the corner of Eddy and Laurier streets, and at the intersection of Booth Street and the Sir John A. Macdonald Parkway.